-The rates have been a mainstay of financial markets for more than three decades, and are provided for a number of currencies and across a number of defined time periods.
-Each rate is calculated based on quotes provided by a panel of banks for a number of major currencies.
+The rates have been a mainstay of financial markets for more than three decades, and were provided for a number of currencies and across a number of defined time periods.
+Each rate was calculated based on quotes provided by a panel of banks for a number of major currencies.

-Many financial contracts reference one or another LIBOR rate as their benchmark – for determining interest payments, for instance.
-This includes certain types of bonds, where the value of the asset or the cashflow it generates are specifically linked to LIBOR or another IBOR.
+Many financial contracts referenced one or another LIBOR rate as their benchmark – for determining interest payments, for instance.
+This included certain types of bonds, where the value of the asset or the cashflow it generated was specifically linked to LIBOR or another IBOR.

-LIBOR and similar IBORs are being replaced or, if not, reformed.
-In most cases, the replacement rates will be highly regarded interest rates that are already in widespread use.
+LIBOR and similar IBORs have been replaced, or if not, reformed.
+In most cases, the replacement rates are highly regarded interest rates that are already in widespread use.

-In the UK, sterling LIBOR is being replaced by SONIA, the Sterling Overnight Index Average.
-An industry-wide consultation determined that SONIA represents the most appropriate way to replace LIBOR for the sterling market.
+In the UK, sterling LIBOR was replaced by SONIA, the Sterling Overnight Index Average.
+An industry-wide consultation determined that SONIA represented the most appropriate way to replace LIBOR for the sterling market.

-Whereas LIBOR arises from quotes provided by a panel of banks, regulators want benchmark rates to be both administered by central banks and based on large numbers of transactions.
+Whereas LIBOR was derived from quotes provided by a panel of banks, regulators want benchmark rates to be both administered by central banks and based on large numbers of transactions.

-SONIA (the Sterling Overnight Index Average rate) is an interest rate that is already in widespread use in many areas of the financial markets and is widely regarded as a reliable market standard for interest rates in day-to-day use.
-It is published and administered by the Bank of England.
+SONIA (the Sterling Overnight Index Average rate) is an interest rate that was already in widespread use in many areas of the financial markets and was widely regarded as a reliable market standard for interest rates in day-to-day use.
+It's published and administered by the Bank of England.

-There are two main ways that M&G’s retail funds may be affected by the change from the existing LIBOR rate.
+There are two main ways that M&G’s retail funds were affected by the change from the existing LIBOR rate.

-Firstly, where a fund holds investments where the value of assets, or cashflows they generate, are currently specifically linked to LIBOR or another IBOR.
-Such assets include floating rate notes or asset-backed securities that several of our fixed income funds invest in, for instance.
-Over time, these funds will move to holding new assets that are linked to the replacement interest rates.
+Firstly, where a fund held investments where the value of assets, or cashflows they generate, were specifically linked to LIBOR or another IBOR.
+Such assets included floating rate notes or asset-backed securities that several of our fixed income funds invested in, for instance.
+These funds have now moved to holding new assets that are linked to the replacement interest rates.

-Secondly, where a fund has a performance benchmark, or an objective, that is linked to a LIBOR interest rate or another IBOR.
-This includes some of our funds that target an absolute return (and which therefore do not reference a benchmark).
-In these cases, we will plan to change the performance benchmark, or the rate stated in the fund’s objective to a suitable alternative.
-Ultimately, though, we do not anticipate that this will change how any given fund is managed.
+Secondly, where a fund has a performance benchmark, or an objective, that was linked to a LIBOR interest rate or another IBOR.
+This included some of our funds that targeted an absolute return (and which therefore did not reference a benchmark).
+In these cases, we've changed the performance benchmark, or the rate stated in the fund’s objective to a suitable alternative.

-Our approach will differ by fund, as it depends on the rules that govern changes to our products.
+Our approach to the change from LIBOR to SONIA differed by fund, as it depended on the rules that govern changes to our products.

-In some cases, we may need to obtain prior client consent to the proposed changes, which will be achieved through a shareholder resolution.
-Where prior consent is not required, we may communicate details of changes in advance of them taking place.
+In some cases, we obtained prior client consent to the changes we made, which was achieved through a shareholder resolution.
+Where prior consent wasn't required, we communicated details of changes in advance of them taking place, as appropriate.